Restructuring and Other Charges

 Note 7: Restructuring and Other Charges

-In the second quarter of 2016, management approved and commenced the 2016 Restructuring Program to accelerate our transformation from a PC company to one that powers the cloud and billions of smart, connected computing devices.
-Under this program, we closed certain facilities and reduced headcount globally to align our operations with evolving business needs by investing in our growth businesses and improving efficiencies.
-This program was completed in 2017.
+In the second quarter of 2016, our management approved and commenced the 2016 Restructuring Program to accelerate our transformation from a PC company to one that powers the cloud and billions of smart, connected computing devices.
+Under this program, we are in the process of closing certain facilities and reducing headcount globally to align our operations with evolving business needs by investing in our growth businesses and improving efficiencies.
+We expect these actions to be substantially completed by the second quarter of 2017.

 Restructuring and other charges by type for the 2016 Restructuring Program were as follows:

-Restructuring and other activity for the 2016 Restructuring Program were as follows:
+Restructuring and other activity for the 2016 Restructuring Program in 2016 was as follows:

-We recorded the additional accruals as restructuring and other charges in the consolidated statements of income and within the "all other" operating segments category.
-A substantial majority of the accrued restructuring balance as of December 30, 2017 is expected to be paid within the next 12 months, and was recorded within accrued compensation and benefits on the consolidated balance sheets.
-Restructuring actions related to this program, which were approved in 2016, impacted approximately 16,000 employees.
+We recorded the additional accruals as restructuring and other charges in the consolidated statements of income and within the “all other” operating segments category.
+Substantially all of the accrued restructuring balance as of December 31, 2016 is expected to be paid within the next 12 months, and was recorded within accrued compensation and benefits on the consolidated balance sheets.
+The other charges associated with the program were recorded as an increase to our pension liability and are not included in our accrued restructuring balance.
+Restructuring actions related to this program that were approved in 2016 are expected to impact approximately 15,000 employees.

-During 2015 and 2013, management approved and commenced implementation of restructuring actions, including targeted workforce reductions and the exit of certain businesses and facilities, as we adjusted resources from areas of disinvestment to areas of investment.
-The 2013 restructuring program included the wind down of our 200mm wafer fabrication facility in Massachusetts and the closure of our assembly and test facility in Costa Rica.
-Both programs were completed in 2015.
+During 2013, management approved and commenced implementation of several restructuring actions, including targeted workforce reductions and the exit of certain businesses and facilities.
+These actions included the wind down of our 200mm wafer fabrication facility in Massachusetts and the closure of our assembly and test facility in Costa Rica.
+This program was completed in 2015.